 As discussed above, when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed to be non-routine under applicable rules, the broker or nominee may not vote the shares.
 These unvoted shares are counted as "broker non-votes."
-The proposal to elect directors and the proposal to amend our 2015 Equity Incentive Plan are considered non-routine, so a broker or nominee holding shares may not vote those shares on those proposals without specific instructions from the beneficial owner.
+The proposal to elect directors is considered non-routine, so a broker or nominee holding shares may not vote those shares on that proposal without specific instructions from the beneficial owner.
 The proposal to ratify our independent public accounting firm is considered routine.